 3. It doesn’t address one-to-many communication

-The model is silent on the specific issues that arise when there is one sender and multiple receivers.
-For a more complex analysis of mass communication, you’d need to use a model like the Lasswell model of communication.
+The ‘mother of all models’ is silent on the issues that arise when there is one sender and multiple receivers.
+For a better analysis of mass communication, use a model like the Lasswell model of communication.

 Al-Fedaghi, S. (2012).
 A conceptual foundation for the Shannon-Weaver model of communication.
 International Journal of Soft Computing, 7(1): 12 – 19.

 Al-Fedaghi, S. (2012).
-Codeless Communication and the Shannon-Weaver Model.
+Codeless Communication and the Shannon-Weaver Model of communication.
 International Conference on Software and Computer Applications.

-Shannon, C. E. & Weaver, W. (1963).
+Shannon, C. E. & Warren Weaver.
+(1963).
 The Mathematical Theory of Communication.
 Illinois: University of Illinois Press.

 Verdü, S. (2000).
 Fifty Years of Shannon Theory.
 In: Verdü, S & McLaughlin, S. W. (Eds.).
 Information Theory: 50 Years of Discovery. (pp. 13-34).
 New York: IEEE Press.